Steeeephen/LAVA/README.md

 ***
 # LolTracker

-A program for tracking League of Legends players and providing analytics from Youtube videos
+A program for gathering information and providing analytics from League of Legends videos

 ***
 ## Installation